AsiaJustCodes/Software-Design-Document-For-The-Gaming-Room/README.md

 ***The Gaming Room software design Q/A***

-**Briefly summarize The Gaming Room client and their software requirements.
-Who was the client?**
+-A brief summary of The Gaming Room Client and their software requirements-

+**Who was the client?**

 **What type of software did they want you to design?**